 Glen Lachlann Estate College of Arms: Teaching a blend of traditional Western Martial Arts (mainly longsword) and modern sports science biomechanics.
-Based in Richmond.
+Based in East Melbourne.

 Fechtshule Victoria: Based in Canterbury, FSV teach longsword in the German Lichtenauer tradition, mainly using 14th and 15th Century manuals.

 School of Historical Fencing: With a focus on Italian sword fighting traditions, SHF teaches sword & buckler, rapier and longsword from the 15th – 17th Centuries.
-They can be found in Carlton.
+They can be found in Preston.

-Fitzroy College of Arms: Based in Fitzroy, FCA focuses mainly on the 16th-17th Century backsword fighting manual of Englishman George Silver.
+Fitzroy College of Arms: Based in Preston, FCA focuses mainly on the 16th-17th Century backsword fighting manual of Englishman George Silver.

 AESIR: Teaching 18th Century English and Scottish broadsword and sabre, AESIR is based in Weribbee and runs classes on Sunday mornings.